letsdeel/deel-api-java-sdk/docs/TimesheetsApi.md

 List of timesheets

 Retrieve a list of timesheets in your Deel account.
-You can filter the list by providing additional paramters e.g. contract_id, contract_type etc.
+You can filter the list by providing additional paramters e.g. contract_id, contract_type etc.  **Token scopes**: &#x60;timesheets:read&#x60;

 ### Example
 ```java